kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    .. attribute:: closed

-      True if the stream is closed.
+      ``True`` if the stream is closed.

    .. method:: fileno()

       Return the underlying file descriptor (an integer) of the stream if it exists.
-An :exc:`IOError` is raised if the IO object does not use a file descriptor.
+An :exc:`OSError` is raised if the IO object does not use a file descriptor.

    .. method:: flush()